Service Takes Flight

 So a small team of 28 young people flew to the Bahamas over Christmas break and built a church.

-The project inspired the creation of Maranatha Flights International, officially established in 1969, an organization of volunteers who would fly their private airplanes to build churches around the world.
+The project was the inaugural trip of Maranatha Flights International, an organization of volunteers who would fly their private airplanes to build churches around the world.
 People called it the Christian Peace Corps, and the concept grew in popularity among Adventists.

 In 1973, Maranatha organized a large-scale project in Yellowknife, Canada, to build a church.
 Nearly two dozen small planes flew into the Northwest Territories, and the event caught the attention of Adventist Church leadership.
 Maranatha was brought into the spotlight, and the concept gained traction in the public eye.

 In 1982, the board hired Don Noble to begin running the organization, which was based in Berrien Springs.
 At the time, the office had a staff of two, and they were organizing just a few projects a year.
 Then in 1989, Maranatha Flights International merged with Volunteers International, a Virginia-based humanitarian organization.
 The organization was renamed Maranatha Volunteers International; in the same year, Maranatha headquarters moved from Berrien Springs, Michigan to the Sacramento region of California.